mahajansaksham38/SpyChatApp/README.md

 # SpyChatApp
-A project for spy chat
+ A terminal chat app using python that allows you to send and secret messages hidden safely inside an image.